 2. Management Team

-The second section to include in your non-profit business plan covers your management team or organizational structure.
+The second section in your non-profit business plan covers your management team or organizational structure.
 Here, you explain who runs your organization and what their tasks are.
 You should also mention which type of non-profit you are (501(c)(3), fraternal beneficiary, horticultural, labor, etc.).
-In addition to discussing your management team or board of directors, mention if your organization has employees, utilizes volunteers, or both.

 If you have a facility dedicated to running your non-profit, here is the place to describe it.
 Noting your previous successes in this section may help convince donors to fund you.
-If you are a new organization, use this section to describe your vision and how you’ll use practical methods to solve real problems.

 3. Products and Services